Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Binary-star evolution (BSE) code

-In order to apply our model results to the Galactic bulge, we need to scale up from the $2.0 \times 10^9 \ M_\odot$ ZAMS equivalent stellar mass (whose binary population we have modeled) to the bulge ZAMS mass.
-The latter quantity can be inferred from its {\it current} measured \citep{Portail2015} stellar mass $(1.55 \pm 0.15) \times 10^{10} \rm M_\odot$ (including stellar remnants), its star formation history (with the overwhelming majority of stars formed more than 8 Gyr ago \cite{Nataf2016,Crocker2017}), and a model for the mass loss by stars in winds and ejecta over the course of their evolution \citep{Maraston1998}.
-The current bulge stellar mass needs to scaled upwards by $1.81 \pm 0.02$ to obtain the ZAMS mass \footnote{This error range purely reflects the uncertainty arising from the star formation history.}, leading to an overall rescaling from the ZAMS mass implied by the binary population we have modeled to the bulge of $14.0 \pm 4.1$.
-This implies $(1.3 \pm 0.4) \times 10^5$ AIC events have occurred in the bulge up to the present (cf.~\autoref{fig:N_MSP}) and, in the present epoch, $(1.1 \pm 0.3) \times 10^5$ MSPs in the bulge, and an AIC expected every few Myr.
+In order to apply our model results to the Galactic bulge, we need to scale up from the $2.0 \times 10^9 \ M_\odot$ ZAMS equivalent, host stellar mass of the BPS to the bulge ZAMS mass.
+The latter quantity can be inferred from its {\it current} measured \cite{Portail2015} stellar mass $(1.55 \pm 0.15) \times 10^{10} \rm M_\odot$ (including stellar remnants), its star formation history, and a model for stellar mass loss in winds and ejecta \cite{Maraston1998}.
+The current bulge stellar mass needs rescaling upwards by $1.81 \pm 0.02$ to obtain the ZAMS mass (where this error range purely reflects the uncertainty arising from the star formation history), leading to an overall rescaling from the ZAMS mass implied by the modeled binary population to the bulge of $14.0 \pm 4.1$.
+This implies $(1.3 \pm 0.4) \times 10^5$ AIC events have occurred in the bulge up to now (cf.~E.D.~Fig.~1) with $(1.1 \pm 0.3) \times 10^5$ MSPs currently in the bulge, and an AIC expected every few Myr.